saitho/simple-twitch-bot/README.md

 I'm proud to present you my simply customizable and extensible Twitch.tv Bot.
 It's build as a boilerplate for your needs and just equipped with basic functions.

+If you have any questions, you can contact me via Skype: kai_neuwerth

 Feel free to contribute! :)

 ## Requirements